 - Don’t preheat your natural gas oven if you don’t have to.
 If you’re baking breads and cakes pre-heating your oven may be necessary.
 For most foods like casseroles and broiled items pre-heating isn’t necessary.

 - Don’t open the oven door while food is cooking.
-You can lose up to 50 degrees in temperature and waste energy.
+Leaving the oven door open could lead to significant temperature loss and wasted energy.

 - Cover pots when cooking and cook by time and temperature guides.

 - Cook several meals at the same time.

 - Use pots and pans that fit the burners.
 Pans that fit a burner absorb more of the energy reducing the amount of heat lost.